 I helped bring Alternatives to Violence and Community Building workshops to the Treasure Valley, to area schools, communities and prisons.
 These workshops have been shown to promote positive outcomes among a variety of populations, teaching conflict resolution and empathy-building skills.
 I received the Johnson Fellowship for Community Service for work at a Homeless Shelter in North Carolina.
 I have worked with refugee populations in Jerusalem, Lebanon and Boise.

-I received my BA in Psychology from Amherst College in Massachusetts in 1991 and my Masters of Social Work from Boise State in 2018, completing my Graduate internship at Tidwell Social Work and Consulting, which specializes in multicultural counselling and community building.
+I received my BA in Psychology from Amherst College in Massachusetts in 1991 and my Masters of Social Work from Boise State in 2018, completing my Graduate internship at Tidwell Social Work and Consulting, which specializes in multicultural counseling and community building.

 Sarah Ballard, LMSW